ThatsRight-ItsTJ/Worker-Bee/README.md

 # OpenOperator - Open-Source LLM Agent for Web Operations in Browser

-**OpenOperator** is an LLM agent that use web browser to complete tasks, originally based on [BrowserUse](https://github.com/browser-use/browser-use).
+**OpenOperator** is an LLM agent that uses web browser to complete tasks, originally based on [BrowserUse](https://github.com/browser-use/browser-use).
 This fork is mainly focused on moving the agent backend to [LangGraph](https://github.com/langgraph/langgraph) and [LangChain](https://github.com/langchain/langchain).

 ## Key Features